alQemist/ERD_symbols/README.md

 RELATIONSHIP SYMBOL IDs

-	11 - One to One
+	11 - One and only One
-	1M - One to Many
+	1M - One or Many
+	M - Many
 	01 - Zero or One
 	0M - Zero or Many
 	arrow - included for miscellaneous use